Beckman Institute Pilot Program

 The Beckman Institute Pilot Program is designed to increase the BI’s flexibility and responsiveness to new directions and innovations from the Caltech community.
 Pilot projects are typically at early stages of development, and need support for an exploratory period during which their suitability as future Resource Centers or Facilities can be demonstrated (although other trajectories are possible as well).
 Support may be provided in the form of money and/or space, as appropriate.

-At present there are two projects operating under the Pilot Program (click here to see previous projects):
+At present there are five projects operating under the Pilot Program (click here to see previous projects):

 - Scott Cushing‘s lab is constructing a “table-top” X-ray absorption beamline that will greatly expand capabilities for X-ray absorption spectroscopy for the Caltech research community.
 A user-friendly system is expected to be available within 1-2 years.

-- A gift from an anonymous donor enabled acquisition of a highly advanced instrument (the BLI Beacon) that enables manipulation of single cells using light.
-This project, directed by Kate Malecek and BBE professor Pamela Bjorkman, will be a major focus of an integrated Single Cell Biology Center, to be established during the upcoming year.
+- A gift from an anonymous donor enabled acquisition of a highly advanced opto-microfludics instrument (the Beacon, manufactured by Berkeley Lights) that allows manipulation, culture, assay and recovery of thousands of individual cells using light.
+This gift has enabled the creation of the Beacon Center for Single Cell Biology, which is directed by Kate Malecek and sponsored by BBE professor Pamela Bjorkman.
+The Beacon Center will be a major focus of an integrated Center, to be established during the upcoming year.

 Potential applicants for new Pilot projects are encouraged to consult with the BI Director, Prof. Marianne Bronner, the BI Administrator, Dr. Jay Labinger, and/or one or more member(s) of the BI Executive Committee, before preparing and submitting a proposal.
 Proposals that demonstrate potential synergy with existing Resource Center programs are especially welcome; information on current BI activities may be found elsewhere on this website.